Gold Creek · Montana · Since 1852

 By 1860, the camp of American Fork — the forerunner of today’s town of Gold Creek — had become the state’s first gold camp.
 These events helped ignite Montana’s gold rush, the waves of prospectors and fortunes that would shape the territory for a generation.
 The country around the creek is what the local story still calls the Gold Creek, or Pioneer, mining district.

 Sweetwater Ranch does not sit on the gold.
-It sits above it — eighty acres on the south-facing Gold Creek side of a Garnet Range ridge, looking down into the valley where Montana’s gold rush began.
+It sits above it — eighty acres on the south-facing Gold Creek side of a Garnet Range ridge, in the country the old trapper Benetsee ranged, looking down into the valley where Montana’s gold rush began.
 The placers that made the history run on the valley floor below; the ranch holds the high ground over them.

 That is the meaning of Benetsee’s Backyard: not a claim that gold was found on this mountaintop, but a place set squarely within the historic Gold Creek mining district— the country where Montana’s gold story opened.
 To own it is to hold a piece of that country, documented and intact.